KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/pegs.md

 **pegsget pegstxid tokenid amount**

-The `pegsget` method allows a user to withdraw (also called "assume a debt") in native coins up to 80% of the value of the locked tokens in their account (also called "collateral").
+The `pegsget` method allows a user to withdraw (also called "assume a debt") in native coins up to `80%` of the value of the locked tokens (also called "collateral") in their account.

 The exchange of value from tokens to native coins is calculated according to the current price data available on the Smart Chain at the time of the transaction.